 Most customers are forgiving if they know you are watching and listening and you address their challenges quickly.
 This is especially true of promoters.
 In fact, research has shown that quickly and successfully addressing a customer’s concern can actually increase loyalty.

-A critical customer churn prevention strategy is to establish formal listening posts to allow your customers to share their feedback on your company’s performance.
+A critical customer churn prevention strategy is establishing formal listening posts to allow your customers to share their feedback on your company’s performance.

-2. Inspire employees to play a role in the customer experience.
+Inspire employees to play a role in the customer experience

 With well-documented playbooks, people across the company can serve as an escalation point and effectively deal with unhappy customers.